Heartbeat Radio

-Heartbeat Radio is the fifth album by Norwegian singer-songwriter and guitarist Sondre Lerche.
+Heartbeat Radio is the fifth studio album by Norwegian singer-songwriter and guitarist Sondre Lerche.
 The album was released in the U.S. on September 8, 2009, and in Europe on September 14.
 The album was released on Rounder Records, and is distributed digitally, on CD and on vinyl LP.

 The first single and title track, "Heartbeat Radio", was sent to rock radio in July 2009.

 Track listing

 All songs written by Sondre Lerche.